Alternative versions of Superman: Superman (Earth 2)

-Val-Zod (Earth-2)
+Val-Zod (Earth 2)

-Following 52 (2006), a nearly identical Earth-2 is created with only subtle differences like the Justice Society and Infinity, Inc. combining into the Justice Society Infinity, Green Lantern Alan Scott being dead and Superman being missing for years.
-Following Flashpoint (2011), the Earth-2 concept is revised again.
+Following Flashpoint (2011), a different take on Earth 2 is created when "The New 52" has rebooted the DC universe.
 After Kal-El is killed in an invasion of Earth by Darkseid, a new Kryptonian who resembles a blue eyed black man emerges as Superman, Val-Zod, a pacifist who reconsiders his beliefs to defeat an evil clone of Kal-El.
 Val-Zod is the son of the deceased Zod who, along with Power Girl, are both adopted by Jor-El and Lara.